This spring junking season was strange and unusual in so many ways…

 Maybe my dream house…

 Along with the bright and beautiful, I kept finding the strange and unusual.
 Mr. Fix-it and I were loading up a classic-looking chest of drawers, when we realized the drawers were completely filled with shotgun shells!
 A couple drawers of yellow, a couple drawers of red, and a target as a bonus!
-We couldn’t figure out where to dump them without making a huge mess (kind of a rule when junking), so some of them came home!
+We couldn’t figure out where to dump them without making a huge mess (kind of an unwritten rule when junking), so some of them came home!
 Any ideas?

 I had a couple hours by myself, and found the most unusual find of the day!
 I don’t normally get out and dig through the cardboard boxes, unless some cool, vintage item catches my eye.
 For some reason, as I was digging, I spotted some vintage labels on old bottles!

 It was a treasure trove of hazardous chemicals!
 I kept digging and found this old cardboard box: